This site is no longer maintained and is presented for archive purposes only

 Biopsy studies of Crohn's Disease Patients.

-Obviously, if an micro-organism, such as a virus or bacterium, is the cause of a disease condition, then it should be possible to detect and isolate that micro-organism in the tissues of hosts infected with the disease.
+Obviously, if a micro-organism, such as a virus or bacterium, is the cause of a disease condition, then it should be possible to detect and isolate that micro-organism in the tissues of hosts infected with the disease.
 Attempts to isolate Mycobacterium paratuberculosis from the tissue of patients with Crohn's disease date back to the time when Crohn's disease was first recognized as a new disease by Thomas Kennedy Dalziel in 1913.
 Dalziel failed to isolate Mycobacterium paratuberculosis from his patients, and in 1932, because a bacterium could not be isolated from the patients, Crohn et al classified "Crohn's disease" as being an autoimmune disease.

 First successful isolation